mcarvin8/ava-sf-devops/README.md

 ### Destructive Apex Tests

-To destroy Apex in production, you must run Apex tests in the destrucfive deployment.
+To destroy Apex in production, you must run Apex tests in the destructive deployment.
 Set the `DESTRUCTIVE_TESTS` variable in `.gitlab-ci.yml` with the pre-defined tests to run when destroying Apex in production.

-Tests will not run when destroying Apex in sandboxes.
+> **Tests will not run when destroying Apex in sandboxes.**

 ### Connected Apps